amesaine/colejak/README.md

 Things to take note of:

 - Vim keybinds and any application keybinds with symbols still work as long as it's the symbol alone.
-This means typing ":" in vim through the Multi key still brings up the command line.
+This means typing ":" in vim through dead keys still bring up the command line.
 In some websites however, this is finicky.
 (Discussed later)
 - A lot of symbol keys near the right pinky and some keys on the number row are left unchanged.
 Take advantage of these to suit your needs.